 - Cut away any shriveled, rotten or blackened roots.

 - Set the plant into the pot and fill in around it with potting mixture.
 The plant should be firmly situated, but it will not be completely anchored.
 Eventually, new roots will grow through the potting mixture and attach to the pot itself, thus anchoring your plant.

 Once it's repotted, find a good spot.
 An east-facing window with a few hours of mild morning sun is perfect.
 To provide the necessary humidity and catch run-off water, put the plant into a wide, deep tray and fill the tray with gravel.

 Caring for your orchid is pretty simple.
 During the summer months, water it weekly and heavily.
 Let the water drench the roots and fill up the pebble tray.
 It doesn't hurt every so often to put the plant in the kitchen sink and really soak it down.

 Don't worry, you won't kill it as long as it's allowed to dry out afterward.
 During the growing season, feed it weekly with a weak solution of a powder or liquid fertilizer.
 Many growers use Peter’s 20/20/20 fertilizer at quarter strength.

 In the winter, keep your plant warm and cut the water back to once a month or so.
 Mist it every so often to make sure it stays hydrated.
 Don't fertilize it.

-If you see signs of distress, such as yellowing leaves, wrinkled leaves or no blooms, move the plant and keep tweaking your conditions.
-Once an orchid finds a happy spot and falls into a routine, the plant should regularly throw out new roots and leaves or canes (depending on the type) and reward you yearly with a beautiful bloom.
+If you see signs of distress, such as yellowing leaves, wrinkled leaves, or no blooms, move the plant and keep tweaking your conditions.
+Once an orchid finds a happy spot and falls into a routine, the plant should regularly throw out new roots and leaves or canes and reward you yearly with a beautiful bloom.